neuronetio/gantt-elastic/README.md

 #### Gantt-elastic is a vue component but it could be used in other frameworks or even with jQuery (vue is kind of elastic and lightweight framework).

-##### Gantt-elastic is not fully finished yet and may change (but if you really wan't you can fork this repo or download current version - do not use npm right now)

-### :star2: Give it a star if you want more activity in this repo, thanks! :star2:
+#### :star2: Give it a star if you want more activity in this repo, thanks!

 ### install
-`npm install --save gantt-elastic` or download zip from github
+`npm install --save gantt-elastic` or download zip from github / clone repo

-### more info / documentation soon!
+### full documentation soon!

-### for webpack usage (pure javascript, inside other frameworks or Vue App/Component)

-take a look at this demo project: https://github.com/neuronetio/gantt-elastic-webpack

 ### standalone usage